 The benefits of learning early

-Here we give you our top 10 reasons why we believe that dance is a rewarding and beneficial experience for everyone involved.
+Dance is a rewarding and beneficial experience for everyone involved.
 Apart from teaching vital physical skills, dance, being naturally kinesthetic, is the best way for babies and children to develop other skills, too.

-Ten reasons start dancing early:
+Ten reasons to start dancing early:

 1. It's natural